gnolang/gno/gnoland/docs/peace.md

 funds.
 Nothing is guaranteed.

 We reserve the right to change our minds.
-This project is highly experimental and has non-significant chances of failure.
+This project is highly experimental and has non-zero chances of failure.
 Nothing I tweet should be construed as financial advice.
 And finally, what you do with $ATOM is not my responsibility; I don't have control of the Cosmos Hub.